 Cayenne is used both as medicine and food.
 There are different varieties of cayenne peppers, and they all contain capsaicin in different amounts.
 Capsaicin gives the peppers a hot and spicy taste, by switching on the same nerve ending that switches on when you’re feeling heat greater than 110 degrees F. As a medicine, it […]

 Nettle is used to support and strengthen the whole body, and this makes it a tonic.
 It contains high amounts of minerals, such as iron, potassium and silicon, and is high in Vitamin A and C. This makes it a nutritive.
 It has been used through the ages to treat anemia, debility, weakness and to […]

 Horsetail is probably the most abundant source of silicon among plants.
 One practical use of the herb is for polishing pewter, which contains tin and lead.
 In the field of herbology, horsetail acts as a mild diuretic and astringent for the genito-urinary tract.
 The astringency makes it invaluable in cases of incontinence and bed-wetting.
 It […]

-In World Without End, the sequel to The Pillars of the Earth, Ken Follett immerses the reader in the England of the fourteenth century and the Black Death, the plague that killed off something like half of England as well as decimating the population of Europe.
-At this time, medicine was mainly in the hands […]
+Legal disclosure: Any links to Amazon on this page are sponsored links.
+In World Without End, the sequel to The Pillars of the Earth, Ken Follett immerses the reader in the England of the fourteenth century and the Black Death, the plague that killed off something like half of England as well as decimating the […]

 - An Easy Way to Boost Your Mood All Day Long September 14, 2017